-Small, compact fluorescents can be slipped into the recess in the bottom of an overhead unit.
+Small, compact fluorescent lighting can be slipped into the recess in the bottom of an overhead unit.

-LED lighting can be fitted under cabinets or in drawers and pantry units.
+LED lighting can be fitted under cabinets or in drawers, pantry units and other kitchen storage solutions.
 Ceiling mounted lights with directional spots or pendant lights will also work as long as they create a focused beam of light.

-Ambient lighting needs to give off a soft diffused glow.
-This can be achieved with a ceiling-mounted lighting fixture, recessed lights, wall lights or washers.
+Ambient lighting needs to give off a soft, diffused glow.
+This can be achieved with a ceiling-mounted lighting fixture, recessed lights, kitchen wall lighting or washers.

-Recessed lights, flush mounts and semi-flush mount ceiling lights will work well in small kitchens because they don't take up to much room.
+Recessed lights, flush mounts and semi-flush mount ceiling lights are useful when thinking of small kitchen ideas because they don't take up too much room.
 High ceilings will benefit from uplighters on top of the kitchen cabinets to enhance the general light.